Updated: July 2016

 Los Alamos County's electric distribution network provides power to more than 8,500 ratepayers.
 Departmental priorities for maintenance and enhancements are assessed regularly.
 While no Utility provider can ever guarantee that power will never be interrupted, the DPU has established a goal for itself to reduce outages to less than the System Average Interruption Duration Index (SAIDI) for communities of our size as determined by the American Public Power Association.
 The APPA index for average, accumulated down time for a year that a customer could expect is 60 minutes.
-To realize this goal the DPU developed an Electric Reliability Plan (developed in 2011 and updated regularly, most recently in 2014) based off of data collected in the 2006 Condition Assessment and continuing system inspections.
+To realize this goal the DPU developed an Electric Reliability Plan (developed in 2011 and updated regularly, most recently in 2014) based off of data collected in a condition assessment report and continuing system inspections.

 The Electric Reliability Plan

 Reducing the frequency, duration, and number of customers impacted by power outages is the primary objective of the dynamic Electric Reliability Plan.
 One key initiative included in the Electric Reliability Plan is to address trees which may come into contact with overhead lines.
 DPU has prepared a briefing on Maintaining the Power Line Right-of-Way to keep our customers informed about safe distances between trees and overhead lines.
 As an example of the dangers, recent wildfires in New Mexico (Thompson Ridge and Las Conchas) were both instigated from tree/power line contact.

 - Fair Use.
 You may print, reproduce, retrieve, and/or use the information and images contained in these Los Alamos Dept. of Public Utilities (DPU) web pages for non-commercial, personal, or educational purposes, provided that you (1) do not modify the information in any way and (2) include attribution to the Los Alamos Dept. of Public Utilities of New Mexico, with our copyright notice.
 If material is used for commercial purposes, you must obtain permission from the Dept. of Public Utilities of Los Alamos County, New Mexico prior to its use.
 Contact the Public Relations Office of the Los Alamos Dept. of Public Utilities, 1000 Central Ave., Ste.
 130, Los Alamos, NM 87544 or firstname.lastname@example.org.